minershive/hiveon-kb/guides/start_oc.md

+title: Getting Started with Hive OS — Overclocking Profiles Basics

-# Getting Started with Hive OS — Overclocking Profiles Basics
+## Getting Started with Hive OS — Overclocking Profiles Basics
 <img
   src="https://github.com/minershive/hiveon-kb/raw/master/images/start_oc/header.png?sanitize=true" data-canonical-src="https://github.com/minershive/hiveon-kb/raw/master/images/start_oc/header.png"
   />

-The previous article covered the basics of creating Fight Sheets for your workers, in this article we’ll dive deeper into fine-tuning your worker with Overclocking Profiles.
+The previous article covered the basics of creating Flight Sheets for your workers, in this article we’ll dive deeper into fine-tuning your worker with Overclocking Profiles.

 >_Disclaimer: Any settings that deviate from factory values may cause your system to become unstable.
 Use at your own risk._

-# What Is An Overclocking Profile
+### What Is An Overclocking Profile
 In general terms, overclocking is pushing your hardware beyond it’s factory specs thus possibly improving its performance.
 An Overclocking Profile can also be used for other purposes, like downvolting — reducing your hardware’s power consumption.
 There are many applications for overclocking and we’ll try to cover some of them in this article.

 Overclocking is a process of trial and error and requires patience to achieve the desired results.
 You should always let your hardware run with each set of new Overclocking Profiles for some time to see if those specific parameters will stay stable.
-Hardware can behave differently sometime yelding unpredictable results.
+Hardware can behave differently sometime giving out unpredictable results.
 One way to see if your overclocking changes were successful is whether or not you start getting rejected shares.

 <img
   src="https://github.com/minershive/hiveon-kb/raw/master/images/start_oc/rejects.png?sanitize=true" data-canonical-src="https://github.com/minershive/hiveon-kb/raw/master/images/start_oc/rejects.png"